InteractiveOfficeProject/client/README.md

    * Untested on Windows/Mac
  * You must have GTK installed (untested/unknown)

+## Server API

+The Server API is documented at http://pivanics.users.cs.helsinki.fi/interactive-office-api-documentation

 ## Next Steps

  * [x] Add "minimize to tray" to keep the app running when window is closed.
 Useful links: